mricon/totp-cgi/INSTALL.rst

 Encryption needs to be done during the provisioning stage.
-If the administrator provisions the tokens manually, they can use the "encrypt-secret.py" utility in the contrib directory.
+If the administrator provisions the tokens manually, they can use the "totpprov" utility in the contrib directory to encrypt existing secrets.
 If some other process is used, you should rely on the implementation in that file to generate encrypted secrets that totpcgi can handle.

 .. warning::

-    One-time scratch tokens are completely ignored by totp-cgi when encrypted secrets are used, as doing otherwise would defeat the point of encrypting the master secret.
+    One-time scratch tokens are completely ignored by totpcgi when encrypted secrets are used, as doing otherwise would defeat the point of encrypting the master secret.